-J.5.2.6.5 Without prejudice to the obligations of the members under this subparagraph J.5.2.6, the implementation date may be extended or shortened with the prior approval of, or at the direction of, the authority.
+J.76 Without prejudice to the obligations of the members under this subparagraph J.72-78, the implementation date may be extended or shortened with the prior approval of, or at the direction of, the Authority.

-J.5.2.6.6 Any relevant member shall apply to the authority for an extension of the implementation date if it becomes aware of any circumstances that are likely to cause a delay in the implementation of an Approved Modification.
+J.77 Any relevant member shall apply to the Authority for an extension of the implementation date if it becomes aware of any circumstances that are likely to cause a delay in the implementation of an approved modification.

-J.5.2.6.7 A Modification made pursuant to and in accordance with this Paragraph J.5.2 shall not be impaired or invalidated in any way by any inadvertent failure to comply with or give effect to this sub-paragraph J.5.2.6.
+J.78 A Modification made pursuant to and in accordance with this Paragraph J.38-83 shall not be impaired or invalidated in any way by any inadvertent failure to comply with or give effect to this sub-paragraph J.72.78.

-J.5.2.7 The Modification Register
+The Modification Register

-J.5.2.7.1 The Secretary shall establish and maintain a register (the "Modification Register") which shall record, in such form as the panel may determine, the matters set out in sub-paragraph J.5.2.8.3.
+J.79 The Secretary shall establish and maintain a register (the "modification register") which shall record, in such form as the panel may determine, the matters set out in sub-paragraph J.81.

-J.5.2.7.2 The purpose of the Modification Register shall be to assist the panel in the operation of the Modification process under this Governance Framework and to enable the members and other interested third parties to be reasonably informed of the progress of Modification Proposals and Approved Modifications from time to time.
+J.80 The purpose of the modification register shall be to assist the panel in the operation of the Modification process under this governance framework and to enable the members and other interested third parties to be reasonably informed of the progress of modification proposals and approved modifications from time to time.

-J.5.2.7.3 The Modification Register shall record:
+J.81 The modification register shall record: